History Files

 FeatureBy the late fourth millennium BC, Sumer was divided into approximately a dozen city states which were independent of one another and which used local canals and boundary stones to mark their borders.
 Many early historical events in the region are found only in the Sumerian king list, which notates the rulers of the city states (and see feature link), but archaeology has also uncovered a wealth of detail.

-The minor Sumerian city of Kutha or Kutu (the modern archaeological site of Tell Ibrahim) was situated on the right bank of the eastern branch of the Upper Euphrates, to the north of Nippur.
-The city of Urum was immediately to its north.
-Its patron deity was Nergal, king of the underworld.
+The minor Sumerian city of Kutha or Kutu (the modern archaeological site of Tell Ibrahim) was situated on the right bank of the eastern branch of the upper Euphrates, to the north of Nippur (in today's Babil governate of Iraq).
+The city of Urum was immediately to its own north, and a host of smaller cities lay close to it by the start of the second millennium BC, including Akshak, Ishan Mizyad, Mutalu, Nerebtum, Shadlash, Shaduppum, Tutub, and Uzarlulu.

-Kutha may be connected with the Cuthah of the Old Testament (in II Kings), and the Cuth of II Kings.
+Kutha may be connected with the Cuthah of the Old Testament (mentioned in II Kings), and the Cuth of II Kings.
+Despite the tempting similarity in the names, the connection cannot be proven, but larger online information compendia seem highly enthusiastic about making it certain.

 Sumerians